- Fruits: Aronia, Saskatoon, Haskap, Dwarf Sour Cherry, Currant

-1) Determine phytonutrient attributes of cultivars.
-In collaboration with Dr. Selena Ahmed, cultivars will be tested for antioxidant content by the graduate student, Durc.
+- Determine phytonutrient phenolic attributes of cultivars.
 It is rare that individual cultivars are tested in this way.
-The results will allow stakeholders and producers to choose cultivars based on metrics of potential healthfulness or colorant qualities.
+The results will allow stakeholders and producers to choose cultivars based on metrics of potential healthfulness or potentially colorant qualities.
 Together with yield and growth information produced from the variety trial, producers will be able to enter markets without having to conduct their own research on potential varieties.

-3) Educate consumers, producers, and buyers.
-The results of these evaluations will be shared with stakeholders using a variety of formats and media.
-Workshops and field tours have and will continue to be held at the four sites.
+- Educate consumers, producers, and buyers.
+The results of these evaluations have been shared with stakeholders using a variety of formats and media.
+Workshops and field tours have and will continue to be held at the three sites.
 Project description and results are and will continue to be published on the WARC website (http://agresearch.montana.edu/warc/).
-In addition, results have and will be communicated through presentations at local, regional, and national scientific and producer meetings.
-Project impacts will be gauged through the use of surveys as well as measuring change in production numbers and companies and producers involved.
-At the beginning of the project, 139 survey responses were collected to establish base-line stakeholder knowledge and interest.
-This survey will be re-administered at the end of the project to measure changes in knowledge over the course of the project.
+In addition, results have and will be communicated through presentations at local, regional, and national scientific, and producer meetings.